 Religious Communication Association

-RCA 2025 Annual Conference Call for Papers
+RCA 2025 Annual Conference

 RCA is a nonsectarian 501(c)(3) organization independent from NCA.
 As an NCA affiliate, RCA proudly showcases religious communication scholarship both during the NCA convention and during its separate First-Day Conference held the day before the NCA convention begins.
+The RCA event is also the venue for the association's annual business meeting and Scholarship Awards Banquet.

+Submissions for the RCA 2025 event have closed and are being considered simultaneously for RCA-sponsored panels during the NCA meeting and for inclusion in the RCA First-Day Conference programming on November 19, 2025.
 The standards for acceptance for NCA and RCA are equally stringent.
 NCA allots multiple program sessions to RCA.
 This relationship and arrangement allow RCA to strengthen scholarly inquiry and foster meaningful dialogue among colleagues with increased presentation opportunities.

 Theon E. Hill, Ph.D.